• Style

 15. Gather 10 items to purge in donation box or bag- After 9 months of doing this it may be harder and harder to find things to donate but if you dig around a little bit I know you can find some items that are cluttering up your life but might be needed by someone else!

-16. Finish putting away outdoor gear- Kids summer toys, tiki torches, and anything else that was still out to enjoy summer as long as you could.
+16. Finish putting away outdoor gear- Kids’ summer toys, tiki torches, and anything else that was still out to enjoy summer as long as you could.

-17. Wash outdoor cushions, store for the fall- If you live in a harsh weather environment you may want to get cushions and some furniture like wicker pieces out of the elements by storing them in the shed to extend their life.
+17. Wash outdoor cushions, and store them for the fall- If you live in a harsh weather environment you may want to get cushions and some furniture like wicker pieces out of the elements by storing them in the shed to extend their life.

 18. Wash the pet bedding, blankets, stuffed toys- As fall sets in your pet will be getting a thicker coat and shedding the old one.
 Freshen up their bedding and purge toys to help them get ready for cool weather too.

-19. Wash stored winter outerwear- Remove items like coats, scarves, sweaters, and hoodies from storage and wash the ones you can, dry-clean the rest to freshen them.
+19. Wash stored winter outerwear- Remove items like coats, scarves, sweaters, and hoodies from storage and wash the ones you can, and dry-clean the rest to freshen them.

 20. Put remaining summer clothes into storage bins – Give yourself room in the closet and drawers for flannels and bulky sweaters by clearing out capris and tanks.
 Launder, fold, and store in plastic totes with secure lids, consider mothballs if winged pests are sometimes a problem.